AlexsLemonade/OpenPBTA-analysis/analyses/long-format-table-utils/README.md

 ##### R CLI usage of long-format table annotator

-The `long-format-table-utils/annotator/annotator-cli.R` file provides a CLI for using the API to annotate long-format tables.
+The `long-format-table-utils/annotator/annotator-cli.R` file provides an R CLI for using the API to annotate long-format tables.

 Use the long-format table annotator CLI in an analysis module with the following steps: